Carnivorous plants are plants that feed on insects or protozoans.

 The California pitcher plant or cobra lily (Darlingtonia californica) belongs to the family Sarraceniaceae, one of the pitcher plant families.
 It lives in Oregon and northern California, and it favors wetlands with cold running water.
 Its modified leaves form a hood reminiscent of a cobra’s.
 The shade produces an attractive scent that lures insects, and the transparent parts of the tube confuse the insect, which mistakes them for exits.
 The inside of the plant is smooth and slippery and contains hairs, all pointing downward.
 Eventually, the insect falls into the pool of digestive enzymes at the bottom.

 Sarracenia is a genus of pitcher plants called the trumpet pitchers.
 There are 8 to 11 species, and they all occur in North America.
 Trumpet pitchers have modified leaves shaped like funnels that trap insects.
 The leaves are also brightly colored and produce an enticing scent that lures the insects to their doom.
 These pitcher plants have flowers that grow in the early spring.
 They either accompany the pitchers or grow before them.
 The flowers are red or yellow and hang upside-down.

 Bladderworts all belong to the genus Utricularia.
 There are over 200 species, and they can be found on every continent except Antarctica.
 Some species are aquatic, while others are terrestrial.
 They are famous for their flowers which have been compared to those of orchids or snapdragons.
-They have bladder-like traps they use to catch prey which can range from protozoans to small tadpoles.
+They have bladder-like traps they use to catch prey which can range from protozoans to tiny tadpoles.